GregTechCE/GregTech/README.md

 A typical GregTech facility features large arrays of both single- and multi-block machines processing numerous resources, creating even more complex materials which will be used in machines of higher tiers.

-All of which are powered by GTCE's own power systems, featuring generators from simple wood burning for steam to plasma-powered turbines.
+All of which are powered by GTCEu's own power systems, featuring generators from simple wood burning for steam to plasma-powered turbines.

 ### Community Edition?
-**Community Edition** is a necessary part of the **GTCE name**:
+**Community Edition** is a necessary part of the **GTCEu name**:
 * It is required by our permission to use the GregTech name
 * It is a reminder that the ideas and design are primarily driven by the community
 * It is a reminder that the implementation and work are solely provided by the community.